manticoresoftware/manticoresearch/docs/extending.rst

 Dynamic plugins are supported in threads and thread_pool workers.
 Multiple plugins (and/or UDFs) may reside in a single library file.
-So you might choose to either put all your project-specific plugins in a single common uber-library; or you might choose to have a separate library for every UDF and plugin; that is up to you.
+So you might choose to either put all your project-specific plugins in a single common big library; or you might choose to have a separate library for every UDF and plugin; that is up to you.

 Just as with UDFs, you want to include ``src/sphinxudf.h`` header file.